-The global tilapia market size reached USD 8.9 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 11.5 Billion by 2033, exhibiting a growth rate (CAGR) of 2.84% during 2025-2033.
-The market is experiencing steady growth driven by demand for affordable, high-protein food sources, particularly in developing countries, the rising supportive government policies, encompassing subsidies and export incentives, and continuous technological advancements in aquaculture across the globe.
+The global tilapia market size was valued at USD 8.90 Billion in 2024.
+Looking forward, IMARC Group estimates the market to reach USD 11.48 Billion by 2033, exhibiting a CAGR of 2.84% during 2025-2033.
+China currently dominates the market, holding a significant market share of over 29.8% in 2024.
+The market is experiencing steady growth driven by the demand for affordable, high-protein food sources, particularly in developing countries, the rising supportive government policies, encompassing subsidies and export incentives, and continuous technological advancements in aquaculture across the globe.
+These factors, collectively, are increasing the tilapia market share significantly across the globe.

 Report Attribute